MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/hyper-v-storage-architecture.md

 If you plan to use this configuration, it's important to keep the following details that can affect high availability in your deployment in mind:

-- This configuration doesn't support automatic failover of virtual machine (VM) workloads due to its compute systems being non-clustered.
+- This configuration doesn't support automatic failover of virtual machine (VM) workloads due to the lack of shared storage and the compute systems being non-clustered.
 For example, if the physical host loses power, the VMs running on it will restart when you power the physical host back on.
 However, you can manually live migrate VMs to other nodes or clusters using [shared-nothing](../hyper-v/deploy/Set-up-hosts-for-live-migration-without-Failover-Clustering.md) migration.

-- You can optionally configure local disk resiliency for local drives.
+- You can optionally configure local disk resiliency for local drives using hardware or software solutions such as [Storage Spaces Direct](/azure-stack/hci/concepts/storage-spaces-direct-overview).
 SAN and NAS systems provide their own availability guarantees.
 If you need more information, we recommend you contact your storage vendor.

 :::image type="content" source="media/hyper-v-storage-architecture/standalone-hyper-v-local.png" alt-text="A diagram showing an example of a basic deployment of a standalone Hyper-V with local disks.":::